New Hampshire LLC Cost

 New Hampshire LLC Formation Filing Fee: $100

 Filing your Certificate of Formation has a fee of $100.
 You can submit the certificate through the mail or in person, or you can do it online through NH QuickStart, though you’ll need to add $2 for online filings.
 Once your certificate is processed, your New Hampshire LLC is officially formed.
-Unfortunately, New Hampshire does not provide expedited processing, so you will need to wait 7-10 days for certificates submitted online to complete, or around 15 days for a paper filing.
+Unfortunately, New Hampshire does not provide expedited processing.
+Typically, the state takes 7-10 days to process online filings once received, or around 15 days for a paper filing (plus mailing time).

 New Hampshire Annual Report Fee: $100